4-Aminophenol

 4-Aminophenol (or para-aminophenol or p-aminophenol) is an organic compound with the formula H_{2}NC_{6}H_{4}OH.
+It is a metabolite of acetaminophen which the body converts to N-arachidonoylphenolamine and this compound is responsible for all or part of acetaminophen's analgesic action and anticonvulsant effects.

-Typically available as a white powder, it is commonly used as a developer for black-and-white film, marketed under the name Rodinal.
+Commercially available as a white powder, it is commonly used as a developer for black-and-white film, marketed under the name Rodinal.

 Reflecting its slightly hydrophilic character, the white powder is moderately soluble in alcohols and can be recrystallized from hot water.
 In the presence of a base, it oxidizes readily.
 The methylated derivatives N-methylaminophenol and N,N-dimethylaminophenol are of commercial value.

 The compound is one of three isomeric aminophenols, the other two being 2-aminophenol and 3-aminophenol.

 Preparation

-From phenol

-It is produced from phenol by nitration followed by reduction with iron.
-Alternatively, the partial hydrogenation of nitrobenzene affords phenylhydroxylamine, which rearranges primarily to 4-aminophenol (Bamberger rearrangement).
+4-Aminophenol can be prepared by several routes.
+One route is hydrogenation of 4-nitrophenol over Raney nickel.